 Thank you for your interest in applying for research funding from the American Heart Association (AHA).
-This guide is intended to assist you with the successful preparation and submission of your application.
-Click on the question marks (?) throughout the application sections for instructions, help text and links.
+This guide is intended to assist you with the successful preparation and submission of your proposal.

-The AHA uses a Web-based tool, ProposalCentral, to manage the entire application process.
+The AHA uses a Web-based tool, ProposalCentral, to manage the entire process.
 The system is available to all AHA research customers, including applicants, grants officers, fiscal officers, peer reviewers, awardees and more.
 The system is accessible 24/7.
+Click on the question marks (?) throughout the proposal sections in ProposalCentral for instructions, help text and links

-AHA Policies Governing All Research Applications and Awards
+AHA Policies Governing All Research Proposals and Awards

-Policies on the following topics govern all AHA research applications and awards.
+Policies on the following topics govern all AHA research proposals and awards.
 Visit the policies web page for full information.

-- Open Science Policies for AHA-funded research - Patent, Intellectual Property and Technology Transfer Policy - Standards on Falsification of Scientific Data, Plagiarism and Scientific Misconduct - Privacy Statement: Policy on Collection and Use of Personal Information - American Heart Association Policy on Support of Stem Cell Research - Ethical Aspects of Research with Human Subjects and Animals - Family, Medical or Military Leave for Awardees - Investigator Financial Disclosure Policy/Objectivity in Research
+- Open Science Policies for AHA-funded research - o If you had a prior AHA Research award, your eligibility to receive additional funding may depend on demonstrated compliance with AHA open science policies.
+Refer to AHA's compliance instructions to ensure that previous awards are in good standing. - Patent, Intellectual Property and Technology Transfer Policy - Standards on Falsification of Scientific Data, Plagiarism and Scientific Misconduct - Privacy Statement: Policy on Collection and Use of Personal Information - American Heart Association Policy on Support of Stem Cell Research - Ethical Aspects of Research with Human Subjects and Animals - Family, Medical or Military Leave for Awardees - Investigator Financial Disclosure Policy/Objectivity in Research https://professional.heart.org/en/research-programs/application-information